患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Rhabdomyosarcoma

-Treatment of newly diagnosed leiomyosarcoma may include the following:
+Treatment of newly diagnosed ectomesenchymoma may include:

 Plexiform fibrohistiocytic tumor

-Tumors of Unknown Cell Origin (the place where the tumor first formed is not known)
+Tumors of unknown cell origin (the place where the tumor first formed is not known)

 Epithelioid sarcoma